hughrun/pocketsnack/README.md

 ### Pocket access token

 Pocket uses OAuth to confirm that your app has permission from your user account to do stuff in your account.
 This means you need to authorise the app before you can do anything else.
-Once you have copied you app consumer key into settings.py, you should run `python3 main.py authorise` to get your token (see below).
+Once you have copied you app consumer key into settings.py, you should run `pocketsnack authorise` to get your token (see below).

 You should now have a line at the bottom of settings.py saying something like `pocket_access_token = 'aa11bb-zz9900xx'`

 ## Usage

-To run, use `python3 main.py [command]`
+To run, use `pocketsnack [command]`

-If you're using it regularly, you probably want to run `python3 main.py stash` followed by `python3 main.py lucky_dip`
+If you're using it regularly, you probably want to run `pocketsnack stash` followed by `pocketsnack lucky_dip`.
+In an upcoming release this will be achieved by running the `refresh` command.

 ## commands